hmrc/bank-account-verification-acceptance-example/README.md

     }
     '

-Then execute the `run_tests.sh` script:
+Then execute the `run-tests.sh` script:

-    ./run_tests.sh <browser-driver>
+    ./run-tests.sh <browser-driver>

-The `run_tests.sh` script defaults to the locally installed `chrome` driver binary.
+The `run-tests.sh` script defaults to the locally installed `chrome` driver binary.
 For a complete list of supported param values, see:
  - `src/test/resources/application.conf` for **environment**
  - [webdriver-factory](https://github.com/hmrc/webdriver-factory#2-instantiating-a-browser-with-default-options) for **browser-driver**